 With exceptional road- and weather conditions it is allowed to use studded tires from 15th October to 31st March.

 All-season tires are allowed to use all year around.
+From December 1, 2022, the Alpine symbol (snowflake) will be mandatory for all-weather tires.

 The tread depth should not be less than 4 mm.